- Application Deadline

-- a letter outlining why you want to participate in this program and what you hope to achieve through mentorship (make sure the letter also includes information regarding how we can contact you by phone, email and post); please also describe your artistic practice (if English is not your first langauge and you would would like to apply verbally, please call the office and we can make accommodations)
+- a letter outlining why you want to participate in this program and what you hope to achieve through mentorship (make sure the letter also includes information regarding how we can contact you by phone, email and post); please also describe your artistic practice (if English is not your first language and you would would like to apply verbally, please call the office and we can make accommodations)

-- an artist résumé (maximum three pages)
+- an artist résumé (maximum 3 pages)